 Product drops and brand collaborations grow to new heights every year.
-Brands across industries are embracing the power of drops and collabs to reach new audiences, build hype, and boost brand affinity.
-In this article, we’ve gathered the 23 most unexpected, ingenious, and hyped product drop and brand collaboration examples to get you inspired for your next collaborative drop.
+Brands across industries are embracing the power of drops and brand collabs to reach new audiences, build hype, and boost brand affinity.
+In this article, we’ve gathered the 23 most unexpected, ingenious, and hyped brand collaboration examples to get you inspired for your next collaborative drop.

-The product drop trend has taken over retail.
-2021 was a record year for retail collaborations and product drops.
+The brand collaboration trend has taken over retail.
+2023 was a record year for retail collaborations and product drops.
 Every week, a new brand announces a collaborative drop with a celebrity, influencer, athlete, designer, or other brand.

 It's clear collaborative drops are here to stay.
-So we’ve scoured the web and gathered the 23 most unexpected, hyped, and ingenious product drops and brand collaborations.
+So for 2023, we’ve scoured the web and gathered the 27 most unexpected, hyped, and best brand collaborations.

 In this article, we cover everything from Justin Bieber donut drops to Star Wars makeup to 99-cent sneakers to high-heeled Crocs.
-With collaborative drops, one thing’s for sure: you should expect the unexpected.
+With brand partnerships and collabs, one thing’s for sure: you should expect the unexpected.

 Fans camped outside stores around the world for days prior to this drop.
 The crowds were so large and excited, police in LA and NYC had to shut down the event.
 The drop sold out almost immediately, and within a day, items were going for twice the retail price on resale markets.